Japanese Knife Glossary

 Aike

 Aike is a specific type of error that can occur during the manufacturing process of traditional Japanese knives.
-Specifically, it refers to gaps or defects that appear on the blade's surface (hamon), often visible as black lines or small holes resembling black sesame seeds.
+Specifically, it refers to gaps or that appear on the blade's surface (hamon), often visible as black lines or small holes resembling black sesame seeds.
 This phenomenon arises during the joining of hagane (steel) and soft iron, and it is often an unavoidable aspect of knife production.

 Annealing -Yaki-namashi-